HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   Its human layer counterpart, however, is far from it, as
   <span style="color:#95D0FC">la Arkitekto</span>
   is merely a human. <!-- For now. :-p -->
-  This is by design; Perfections are usually not very human-friendly actually.
+  This is by design; Perfections are usually not very human-friendly anyway.
   <!-- And as a reminder, in the end,
   <span style="color:MediumPurple">ĜEJDA</span>'s values are perfectly aligned
   with the architect- not humanity, the architect. -->